Space station: Space tourism

 On the International Space Station, guests sometimes pay $50 million to spend the week living as an astronaut.
 Later, space tourism is slated to expand once launch costs are lowered sufficiently.
 By the end of the 2020s, space hotels may become relatively common.

 Finance

-As it currently costs on average $10,000 to $25,000 per kilogram to launch anything into orbit, space stations remain the exclusive province of government space agencies which are primarily funded via taxation.
-In the case of the International Space Station, space tourism makes up another chunk of money to run it.
+As it currently costs on average $10,000 to $25,000 per kilogram to launch anything into orbit, space stations remain the exclusive province of government space agencies, which are primarily funded by taxation.
+In the case of the International Space Station, space tourism makes up a small portion of money to run it.